 Even though our stated limit is 500 recipients per message and 10,000 recipients per day, Microsoft has identified a limit that we do not share to avoid spammers.
 If spammers were to find the Microsoft limit, they would use it to stay within the lines of credulity to bypass our security.
 We advise pacing your sending to a longer period or investigating using mass mailing software such as the one that University Relations utilizes in order to get a better through-rate, in addition to better analytics.

-If you are consistently attempting to send emails to more than 10,000 recipients daily, please contact University Relations for other options.
+If you are consistently attempting to send emails to more than 10,000 recipients daily, contact University Relations for other options.

 Exceptions to this policy are intended only for explicitly-authorized senders.
 This includes the following: